Reflux in infants and babies

 Related tests and treatments:

-What are heartburn and reflux?
+What is reflux?

 The muscle at the bottom of our esophagus — known as the lower esophageal sphincter — normally relaxes to let food and drink down into our stomach and then closes.
-When that muscle relaxes too much, stomach acid, food or drinks can back up into the esophagus, a process called reflux.
+When that muscle relaxes too much, stomach acid, food or drinks can back up into the esophagus, a process called gastroesophageal reflux.

 Reflux sometimes causes heartburn, which is a burning sensation felt behind the breastbone when stomach acid moves into the esophagus.
 Chronic heartburn and reflux can be a sign of gastroesophageal reflux disease or another GI condition, but everyone experiences these symptoms from time to time.
 Occasional heartburn and reflux are not harmful, and the best treatment is usually to avoid things that trigger symptoms.

-What are the symptoms of heartburn and reflux?
+What are the symptoms of infant reflux?

 Babies with reflux may be especially irritable and cry a lot during and after mealtimes.
 Older children may complain of: